Parotta (Layered Paratha)

 1. Measure and add all ingredients to a large bowl (flour, egg, ghee, semolina, milk, salt and sugar).

 3. Once the dough is uniformly moistened, start to knead the dough.
 This is where the elbow grease comes in.
-You knead to knead 20 minutes.
+You knead to knead for 20 minutes.
 Do not be lazy here, or you will see that in the results.
 Do this by pulling, folding and punching actions, repeatedly.
 The dough should not be sticky.
 It should be a little softer than kneading for regular chapati.

 4. For best results.
-Cover for 5 minutes, then dump the dough on to the work surface and knead again for 2-5 minutes.
+Cover for 5 minutes, then dump the dough onto the work surface and knead again for 2-5 minutes.

 6. Rub the surface of the ball of dough with a little bit of oil.